brengall99/leetcode/README.md

-# leetcode_75
+# leetcode
-Solutions to Leetcode 75 questions
+Solutions to Leetcode questions